shuozhixu/Materials_2024/README.md

 Follow the steps above.
 Note that the data files are now `data.AgCu_type1_Cu_5nm_x`, where `x` varies from `1` to `10`.

 ## Ag/Cu Nanolaminate - type 2

+The type 2 interface is also known as the Ag/Cu cube interface.
+Its interfacial energy is 474.74 mJ/m<sup>2</sup>.

 Follow the steps in the previous section `Ag/Cu Nanolaminate - type 1`.
 The data file here is either `data.AgCu_type2_Cu_5nm_x` or `data.AgCu_type2_Cu_5nm_x`, where `x` varies from `1` to `10`.